CVE-2026-10002

 Google · Chrome

-A use-after-free vulnerability in the PDFium library within Google Chrome could allow a remote attacker to execute arbitrary code via a specially crafted PDF document.
+A use-after-free vulnerability in the PDFium library of Google Chrome could lead to memory corruption and potential code execution.

 Executive summary